MEDIA LITERACY INITIATIVE

 We believe that as we catapult into a world of ever-changing media, distribution platforms, and news outlets, we owe our students the skills to be thoughtful, critical consumers of media.
 They deserve the tools to think consciously about the ways their world is presented to them and the ways they present their world.
 Our primary goals are to increase the presence of film in core classrooms, help teachers and students learn to read film as text, and to cultivate and enhance critical thinking skills as teachers and students practice analyzing new media.

 After a successful pilot year, we’re now accepting applications from interested teachers for the 2019 season!
 We’re seeking teachers eager to incorporate more film / media literacy into their classrooms and who are able to commit to the meeting and training schedule with minimal absences.
-For program details, head here.
-To apply, visit our application.
+Applications for the 2018-2019 Media Literacy Initiative are currently closed.
+Stay tuned, applications for the 2019-2020 Media Literacy Initiative will be available in Summer 2019!

 Each year, a select group of high school students dive deeply into the True/False Film Fest and experience a weekend of exciting films, music, art, conversations, and workshops with a diverse crew of exceptional guests and local hosts.
 Starting a couple months before the festival, the Boot Camp convenes to prepare for the fest, discuss relevant issues, share research, and plot their course.
-The Boot Camp brings students with varying interests insider access the fest.
-Applications are distributed in all the public high schools each Fall, as well as online.
+Camp T/F brings students with varying interests insider access the fest.

 On the Friday morning of the Fest, 10th graders from across all four Columbia public high schools take busses to the Missouri Theatre where a busker greets them with music and they watch a festival film.
 Afterwards, students participate in a Q&A with a filmmaker and learn about the challenges and subject of the film.
 For many students, this is their first time in the Theatre and their first T/F experience.